-While Spanish is one of the world’s most commonly spoken languages [The Popularity of the Spanish Language], not every Spanish speaker speaks the same type of Spanish.
+While Spanish is one of the world’s most commonly spoken languages, not every Spanish speaker speaks the same type of Spanish.
 As with any language that has withstood the test of time, Spanish has evolved over the course of history into many various forms of the language.
 There are actually 10 dialects that comprise the language itself and, depending on the country you are in, you may hear any one of these dialects.
 Oftentimes, you may hear that there is a difference between European and Latin American Spanish, but these differences can be seen clearly when studying all of the dialects.

 “Castilian” refers to the language spoken in central and northern Spain.
 It is known as the “official Spanish language.”

 “Murcia” is the dialect that is commonly spoken throughout the Region of Murcia, located in the southeast part of Spain.

 Distinct language groups are common in Spain, consisting of the Andorra’s official language Catalan, the Pyrenees language of Basque, the Portuguese language of Galicia, and the Extremadura community’s dialed of Extremadura.